FAQ

 A .lerret/.state/ directory exists for transient studio state (cursor position, last-opened variant).
 It is gitignored automatically so it does not pollute your commits.

-Can I run lerret export in CI?
+Can I run @lerret/cli export in CI?

 Yes — that is exactly what it is for.
 The export pipeline boots a headless Chromium through Playwright and never opens a window.
 Useful patterns: